nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 The `credentialSubject` MUST be verified against the `did:x509` DID Document.
 Specifically:

-- Every field in the `credentialSubject` MUST be present in the `did:x509` DID Document.
+- Every field in the `credentialSubject` MUST be present in the `did:x509` policies.
 The fields in the `credentialSubject` are nested with their DID policies as keys, so `subject:L:Amsterdam`, becomes:
 ```json
 {
   "sub" :  "did:x509:subject:O:Amsterdam",